thautwarm/Traffy.UnityPython/DEV.md

 3. Dynamic and fast code loading in Unity.
 Edit code and see how UI changes immediately (Unity Editor is painful to me)!
 4. An extensible coroutine implementation. `async` and `await` are not as restricted as that in CPython and can be used as fast/fine-grained controlled event loops in game development.

-UnityPython is based on CPython 3.10, but not fully compatible to CPython.
+UnityPython is based on CPython 3.10, but not fully compatible with CPython.
 For instance, `StopIteration` is not used for loop constructs (exceptions are heavy and not used for control flow); `type` is the only metaclass, etc.

 ```python
 import UnityEngine